antor44/BasiCrash/README.md

 BasiCrash is a free MSX Basic game, a new old school arcade game developed with default Basic, no assembly, and in text mode (monochrome or SCREEN 0).

+How to Play: The player controls the ship, who must eat all the balls inside a two-dimensional universe enclosed while avoiding nazi's bombs.
+Extra ships every 500 points.
+Bonus Stage gives 10 points per ball, no lives lost.

 Game buttons:
 Up/DOWN - move, Enter - play or restart